-Elle Martinez: Get into that where a couple of they're sitting down and they're saying, okay, we obviously do need to contribute more to our for Onk.
+Elle Martinez: Get into that where a couple of they're sitting down and they're saying, okay, we obviously do need to contribute more to our for 401(k).

-A lot of times they're like, okay, well, how much do I need to contribute?
+A lot of times they're like, ‘okay, well, how much do we need to contribute?'

 I feel like they are jumping in too quickly with that.
-Cause you got to of course defined, like what kind of lifestyle are you looking for retirement or when you want to stop working?
+Cause you got to of course define what kind of lifestyle are you looking for retirement or when you want to stop working?

 What are some things they need to keep in mind with investing in a 401k?
-Like where do you begin the steps in the process in that?
+Where do you begin the steps in the process in that?

 Most of the time, when I talked to heads of HR, they're like, I hate it when people come in and ask me for this spice, you know, cause they know that they're not supposed to be doing that, but before, before you even get to the point of like what to pick, let's talk about contributions and maybe how much you contribute.

-Licensed advisors at bloom, any of these money related questions.
+They can ask licensed advisors at blooom, any of these money-related questions.
 So don't ask the HR person, you know, ask an advisor,

 Why You Want Your Financial Planner to Be a Fiduciary